aristanetworks/vane/docs/executing_vane/executing_vane.md

   role: unknown
 ```

-There are a few other flags and descriptions on how to use them
+There are a few other flags with descriptions on how to use them
-which you can explore further in the [API section](../api_cli/api.md),
+which you can explore further in the [CLI section](../api_cli/cli.md),
 but the ones described above are the necessary ones to get started.

 ## Running Vane